 Additionally, cow's milk can also cause disruptions in healthy gut flora because it creates an acidic environment in the GI tract and contains sugars that can feed unhealthy bacteria.

-Coconut milk is a fantastic alternative because it is a healthy source of medium chain triglycerides, which are easier to digest than other types of fats, and are conducive for healthy hormonal regulation.
-Additionally, coconut milk supports a healthy microbiome by reducing gut inflammation and reducing unhealthy bacterial overgrowth due to it’s antimicrobial properties.
+Coconut milk is a fantastic alternative because it is a healthy source of medium chain triglycerides.
+These fats are easier to digest than other types of fats and are support hormonal regulation.

 Coconut and Berry Sugar-Free Paleo Ice Cream